Showing posts with label Jung. Show all posts

 The first readers of Religio Medici were at turns shocked, astonished and admiring of Browne's frank display of his enigmatic personality and his advocacy for greater tolerance in religious belief.
 He also invites his reader to witness the labyrinthine meanderings of his thought and a precocious talent for self-analysis is prominent throughout its pages.

-In many ways self-examination and understanding of self is the bedrock foundation of Browne's proto-psychology; without such rigours he'd never achieved individuation or developed fully in creativity.
+In many ways self-examination and self understanding is the bedrock foundation of Browne's proto-psychology; without such rigours he'd never achieved individuation or developed fully in creativity.

 'The heart of man is the place the devil dwells in.
 I feel sometimes a hell within myself, Lucifer keeps his court in my breast, Legion is revived in me'.
 [3]